Baked Fish and Chips

 • Spatula.
 To quickly flip the wedges and serve up the fish, I love using this metal spatula.

 • Cooking spray.
 Once all the fish is battered and breaded, spray them with cooking spray.
-This promotes crisp, even browning in the oven and results in seriously crispy, crunchy fish sticks!
-We typically use olive oil cooking spray which can be found near the different types of oils in the grocery store.
+This makes sure they get crisp, even browning in the oven.

 Process shots-- images of the bread crumbs being browned